ashdtu/elfi/docs/installation.rst

 * If you receive an error about missing `numpy`, please install it first.
 * If you receive an error about `yaml.load`, install `pyyaml`.
 * On OS X with Anaconda virtual environment say `conda install python.app` and then use `pythonw` instead of `python`.
-* Note that ELFI currently supports Python 3.5 only, although 3.x may work as well.
+* Note that ELFI currently supports Python 3.5 only, although 3.x may work as well, so try `pip3 install elfi`.

 From sources
 ------------